 Regional diversity vs cup qualities

-When it comes to cup quality, there are some key elements which influence the final product greatly.
+When it comes to cup quality, some key elements influence the final product greatly.
 Terroir is one of the key elements which affects the quality of both coffee and wine.
 Terroir refers to the combination of climate, soil type and topography in certain geographical areas which heavily influences the final crop.
-Each unique terroir produces a unique product, hence each individual coffee growing region in Brazil has its own set of characteristics, which combined with harvesting and post-harvesting farming practices, produces exclusive cup qualities.
+Each unique terroir produces a unique product, hence each coffee-growing region in Brazil has its own set of characteristics, which combined with harvesting and post-harvesting farming practices, produces exclusive cup qualities.

 To give you better insight into the complexity of these issues, I’ve selected some of the main coffee growing regions in Brazil and shared some information on both terroir and farm practices, with the aim of demonstrating how these things influence overall quality in the cup.